dhocker/lumi-clock/README.md

 functioning as expected.
 Use a value of "True", "on" or 1 to enable.
 Use "False", "off" or 0 otherwise.
+* backlight: Sets the touchscreen display backlight brightness.
+A valid value is 0 <= backlight <= 255.

 ## Spinner
 The spinner is a 128x128 animated GIF.
 The project includes several